 Teresa Castaneda, Coordinator

 Admissions: Prospective students for all programs in the college may obtain admissions information in this office, as well as in the appropriate departmental offices.
-Copies of articulation agreements with community colleges also are available.
+Information about articulation agreements with community colleges is also available.

-Registration: Information is provided regarding telephone registration, adding and dropping classes, simultaneous enrollment at other colleges, petitions for undergraduate credit in a graduate course, etc.
+Registration: Information is provided regarding adding and dropping classes, simultaneous enrollment at other colleges, petitions for undergraduate credit in a graduate course, etc.

 Records: Files for students currently enrolled in the undergraduate Architecture program are maintained in this office.
 All other active student files are maintained in the respective department offices.
-Students may inquire in this office as to whether or not an instructor has submitted a change of grade.
 Student files may be checked-out by faculty only.
 Student addresses and telephone numbers are confidential and will be given only to faculty.